MiloBuwalda/uva-prog-c/20 Lectures/040 Week 4/00 Monday.md

   If someone asked you how you would sort a list of items, you could actually push back on them and say that you would sort the left half and sort the right half, then merge the two sorted halves.
 In turn, this person could follow up and ask you how you would sort each half.
-In response,3 you could again say that you would sort the left half and sort the right half, then merge the two sorted halves.
+In response, you could again say that you would sort the left half and sort the right half, then merge the two sorted halves.
 As you can see, this algorithm, which is actually a description of merge sort, lends itself quite naturally to